-Recommendation 4: Invest in a comprehensive initiative to develop the resources-theoretical, computational, and technological-essential to realizing our 20-year strategic vision.
+Recommendation 4: Support a comprehensive effort to develop the resources-theoretical, computational, and technological-essential to our 20-year vision for the field.
 This includes an aggressive R&D program that, while technologically challenging, could yield revolutionary accelerator designs that chart a realistic path to a 10 TeV pCM collider.